monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-groups.rst

 >>> from gpsea.analysis.predicate.genotype import autosomal_dominant
 >>> gt_predicate = autosomal_dominant(is_frameshift)
 >>> gt_predicate.display_question()
-'What is the genotype group: HOM_REF, HET'
+'What is the genotype group: No allele, Monoallelic'

-`gt_predicate` will assign the patients with no frameshift variant allele into `HOM_REF` group and the patients with one frameshift allele will be assigned into `HET` group.
+`gt_predicate` will assign the patients with no frameshift variant allele into `No allele` group and the patients with one frameshift allele will be assigned into `Monoallelic` group.
 Note, any patient with 2 or more alleles will be *omitted* from the analysis.

 .. note::